-Philippine Air Force plane crashes with troops aboard
+At least 17 killed in Philippine Air Force plane crash

 The plane crashed into nearby Patikul village, the report said.
 Images from a local TV station appeared to show the burning wreck of the plane and thick smoke billowing from the village.

 Sobejana said at least 40 people have been rescued and are being treated at a military hospital in Jolo, CNN Philippines reported.
-It is unclear how many people were on board when the plane crashed.
+The plane was carrying 92 personnel on board, including three pilots and five crew members.
+The rest were army personnel reporting for duty, the report said, citing defense minister Delfin Lorenzana.

+He reportedly said at least 17 bodies have been recovered during the rescue efforts.

 Military and civilian firefighters have been deployed to put out the fire and rescue operations are focused on pulling survivors from the crash site, according to CNN Philippines.